Welcome

 The Caparo test involves examining three criteria to determine if a duty of care should be imposed:

-1. Fair, Just and Reasonable: Is it fair, just and reasonable, in all the circumstances, to impose a duty of care on the defendant?
-This stage allows courts to consider broader public policy implications, such as the potential for indeterminate liability ('floodgates'), the impact on defensive practices (especially for public bodies), and the availability of alternative remedies.
+1. Fair, Just and Reasonable (FJR): Is it fair, just and reasonable, in all the circumstances, to impose a duty of care on the defendant?
+This stage permits consideration of broader policy implications: indeterminate liability concerns, the risk of defensive practices, resource allocation, the coherence of the law with statutory schemes, and whether alternative remedies or regulatory oversight already exist.

 Worked Example 1.1